10 Truly Haunted Places Throughout Louisiana

 9. Railroad Tracks - Forbing

 These tracks are said to be haunted by a headless man who was decapitated by a train years ago.

-Have you ever been to one of these haunted spots?
-Tell us about your experience in the comments below!
+pack up the car and set out on a haunted Louisiana road trip!
+Have you ever been to one of these haunted places in Louisiana, or had a paranormal experience of your own?
+Tell us about it in the comments below!

 OnlyInYourState may earn compensation through affiliate links in this article.
 As an Amazon Associate, we earn from qualifying purchases.